 This is where photos are particularly handy.
 Anytime a dispute arises, the amount of evidence and documentation a contractor can make or break your argument.
 This is by far the most important benefit of adding a camera to your toolbelt.
 Disputes can cause lengthy delays, and lawsuits can potentially break a company’s bank.

 Most disputes in the construction industry revolve around issues of fact.
 This is the case with differing site conditions, delays, defective work, and any other potential claims.
 Solid factual evidence can quickly end a dispute.
 What better proof than actual pictures?
-If photo documentation can avoid the costs of a single lawsuit, then the time spent snapping a picture pays for itself ten-fold.
+If construction photo documentation can avoid the costs of a single lawsuit, then the time spent snapping a picture pays for itself ten-fold.

 Methods of Photography

-The value of having photos to supplement all your documents is a great way to increase efficiency.
+The value of having construction progress photos to supplement all your documents is a great way to increase efficiency.
 Even if it’s as simple as taking a Polaroid and paperclipping it to your files.
 Depending on the complexity of the project or the size of the construction firm, camera options can range from essentially free to a few hundred bucks.
 Here are a few options.

 Clearly, the cheapest and easiest option is already in your pocket.
 Most phones nowadays happen to have great cameras.
 Depending on the amount of detail you want, this is a simple way to bolster your documentation.
 Also, there are many options to automatically upload the pictures onto online storage sites or cloud-based services.